Wolverine971/9takes/src/blog/people/celebrities/Kourtney-Kardashian.md

 ## A Type 1's Growth: Embracing Imperfection

-However, over the years, we've witnessed Kourtney's personal growth.
+Over the years, Kourtney's has grown a lot.

 A significant part of a Type 1's journey is learning to embrace imperfection, and Kourtney seems to be mastering it.
 Her acceptance of her body's changes post-pregnancy and her willingness to prioritize personal happiness over societal norms (as seen in her relationship with Travis Barker) indicate her strides towards finding balance.

 ## How Each Enneagram Type Perceives Kourtney